Humblemonk/DiceMaiden/README.md

 `/roll 6 4d6` : Roll 6 sets of four six-sided dice.
 A size of a set can be between 2 and 20.

 Or you can combine multiple unique rolls in a single request.
 The max unique rolls here is **four** due to Discord API limitations.
+Rolls are separated with a semicolon.
 Example roll is as follows:

-`/roll 4d100 / 10d6 e6 k8 +4/ 3d10 k2/ ul 3d100`
+`/roll 4d100 ; 10d6 e6 k8 +4; 3d10 k2; ul 3d100`

 **Note:** Multi roll support is in a "beta feature" stage and some more complicated rolls may cause issues.
 Please report on github if you run into a problem!